Easy Vegan Sushi

 - Other ideas– bell pepper, tempeh, radish, sprouts, sesame seeds, pickled onions and cucumber, red onion, jalapeno and so much more!
 If you have a favorite sushi filling, please let me know!

-How to make sushi at home:
+How to make veggie sushi rolls at home:

 Besides the ingredients above, the only thing that you need is a sushi mat.
 You can get one on Amazon for just $4 (affiliate link) and I highly recommend it if you plan to make sushi at home regularly.
 I’ve also seen them at Target and World Market.